 Biden wins Nevada's Democratic presidential primary

-As the incumbent president, Biden had been widely expected to carry the primary.
-Author Marianne Williamson was also on the ballot.

-In 2020, Biden won Nevada in the general election by just under 3 percent, making it a much-watched swing state.
-He lost in the primary to Sen. Bernie Sanders, I-Vt.
+Democratic and Republican voters in Nevada head to the polls today for the "first-in-the-West" primary election.

-Though Nevada's was an uncompetitive primary, Democrats plan to use the results to gauge how to focus their efforts to court voters.
+Democrats and Republicans are racing to close the margins in November.
+In 2020, President Biden won the state by less than 3% of the vote.
+Now, Democrats on the ground plan to use the results to gauge how to focus their efforts to court voters.

 Thirty percent of Nevada's population identifies as Latino.
 Asian American and Pacific Islanders make up the fastest-growing demographic in the state and it is also very sprawling with union support and rural voters.

-It's a different process than it has been in the past due to changes made 2021.
+It's going to be a different process Tuesday than it has in the past due to changes made 2021.

 That's when the state implemented several new election laws that implemented all-mail voting, expanded voter registration and moved the presidential contests from party-run caucuses to state-run primaries.

-On Tuesday, both Republicans and Democrats voted in the primary, as is state law.
+On Tuesday, both Republicans and Democrats will vote in the primary, as is state law.

 But Republicans will have another opportunity to vote later this week — because the Nevada Republican Party, who wanted to do a caucus, like they did before, pushed back against the 2021 laws.
 In order to "protest" the state-run primary, the party will be hosting their own caucus on Thursday.
 Per the rules, candidates participating in the caucus cannot also have their name on the ballot of the primary.